MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 where:

 -   `<Name>` specifies a name to assign the the connection.
 You will use this name when set the connection.
--   `<Connection>`specifies the connection string to the database that contains the external table.
+-   `<Connection>` specifies the data source name (DNS), or connection string, to the database that contains the external table.
 The connection string specifies information about the external databse, like the database server (and instance), the database name, and the login credentials.

 The following are REGISTERTABLECONNECTION function calls for some typical connection strings: